 6 Easy Ways to Build a Strong Traditional Catholic Community

-We were on vacation in Las Vegas of all places and we did not anyone.
-Of course on Sunday we were going to Mass and we heard about a Traditional Latin Mass at a parish off the beaten path.
+We were on vacation in Las Vegas of all places and we did not know anyone.
+Of course, on Sunday we were going to Mass and we heard about a Traditional Latin Mass at a parish off the beaten path.
 We got there a little early so we could get our bearings and were immediately approached by someone.
 "Hi there!
 I haven't seen you all before.
 Where are you from?", he asked.
 Then he introduced us to his family.
 We chatted for about 15 minutes until Mass started and went into the church.
 It felt like we were old friends.